cenviity/100-exercises-to-learn-rust/book/src/07_threads/11_locks.md

 // leveraging its `Deref` implementation
 *guard += 1;

-// The lock is released when `data` goes out of scope
+// The lock is released when `guard` goes out of scope
 // This can be done explicitly by dropping the guard
 // or happen implicitly when the guard goes out of scope drop(guard)